 If you study best with a good old set of flashcards, then you should consider purchasing Barron’s flashcards.
 Sold in compact yet convenient boxes, each set generally comes with around 400 to 500 flashcards, each with important vocabulary words and/or concepts that you should know for your AP exams.
 From AP Psychology to AP Biology to AP Human Geography, Barron’s has flashcards for (almost!) every AP class!
 You can purchase them at Barnes and Nobles or on Amazon.

 Fiveable is more than just a resource – it’s a community.
 A community of students, educators, tutors, experts, and more.
 On Fiveable, you can access resources for AP math, science, world language, and social studies classes.
-Each subject comes with an arsenal of videos, discussions, practice problems, study guides, and slideshows so that you can get quick clarification on topics that you need a little extra help on.
+Each subject comes with an arsenal of videos, discussions, practice problems, study guides, and slideshows so that you can get quick clarification on topics for which you need a little extra help.
 While some subjects certainly have more resources than others, there is still something both useful and informative for every student.
-As a bonus, you also have access to extra information about the AP exams and specific strategies on how to crack the tests.
+As a bonus, you have access to extra information about the AP exams and specific strategies for cracking the tests.
 And best of all, it’s completely free!
 To get started, visit Fiveable’s website.